vibe-d/webchat-tutorial/tutorial/tutorial.md

 		redirect("room?id="~id.urlEncode~"&name="~name.urlEncode);
 	}

-To get a working prototype, let's add a simple in-memory store of the message history.
+To get a working prototype, let's first add a simple in-memory store of the message history.
 Rooms are created on-demand using the `getOrCreateRoom` helper method.

 	final class Room {
 		string[] messages;